Humility is an underrated trait of great leadership.

-If you are disrespectful of your team members, they will resent you.
-If they are professional, they’ll get the work done, but your reputation as someone they want to work with in the future will be hurt.
+They’ll do the work needed for your project, but your reputation as someone they want to work with in the future will be damaged.

 Following is a list of ways you can demonstrate humility throughout the life of your project, and beyond.

-- Praise team members for successes – Team members – even if they know their work is great – enjoy knowing that it has been recognized, and that they are appreciated.
+Team members – even if they know their work is great – enjoy knowing it’s been recognized and they’re appreciated.

-- Respect the team’s expertise in their individual areas – You need input from the team to build the project plan, the schedule, and the budget.
-They understand details that will be critical to the success of the project.
-They have information that you may not be aware of.
-For example, when building the schedule, team members will have the best understanding of how long it will take them to complete tasks for which they are responsible.
-It is not always possible to build a project schedule based solely on team members’ time estimates (constraints regarding when something must be delivered are a reality), but getting information from the team helps you build a more realistic project plan, and lets them know that they are being heard and considered.
+It’s not always possible to build a project schedule based solely on team members’ time estimates (constraints regarding when something must be delivered are a reality), but getting information from the team helps you build a more realistic project plan, and lets them know that they’re being heard and considered.